-The 1997 bonds were issued in two series (also called tranches). according to an article in The Wall Street Journal [22].
+The 1997 bonds were issued in two series (also called tranches), according to an article in The Wall Street Journal [20].
 In the first series only the coupons are exposed to hurricane risk - the principal is guaranteed.
-The return of principal will be at the end of the first year if there is no loss (described below), but the return will be at the end of ten years if a loss occurs.
 For the second series both coupons and principal are at risk.
-The risk is defined as damage to USAA customers on the Gulf or East coast during the year beginning in June due to a Class-3 or stronger hurricane.
+The risk is defined as damage to USAA customers on the Gulf or East coast during the year beginning in June.
 The coupons and/or principal will not be paid to investors if these losses exceed one billion dollars.
-That is, the risk begins to reduce coupons at \$1 billion and at \$1.5 billion the coupons in the first series are completely gone (and the principal repayment delayed nine years) and in the second series the coupons and principal are lost.
-The coupon-only tranche has a coupon rate of LIBOR plus 2.73%.
-The principal and coupon tranche has a coupon rate of LIBOR + 5.76%.
-The press reported that the issue was "oversubscribed," meaning there were more buyers than bonds, i.e., demand exceeded supply.
+That is, the risk begins to reduce coupons at \$1 billion and at \$1.5 billion the coupons in the first series are completely gone and in the second series the coupons and principal are lost.
+The coupon-only tranche has a coupon rate of LIBOR plus 2.73%, The principal and coupon tranche has a coupon rate of LIBOR + 5.76%.
+The press reported that the issue was "over-subscribed," meaning there were more buyers than bonds, i.e., demand exceeded supply.
 The press reports indicated that the buyers were life insurance companies, pension funds, mutual funds, money managers, and, to a very small extent, reinsurers.
 As a point of reference for the risk involved, we note that industry losses due to hurricane Andrew in 1992 amounted to \$16.5 billion and USAA's Andrew losses amounted to \$555 million.
-Niedzielski reported in the National Underwriter that the cost of the coverage was about 6% rate on line plus expenses1.
-According to Niedzielski's (unspecified) sources the comparable reinsurance coverage is available for about 7% rate on line.
+Niedzielski reported in the National Underwriter that the cost of the coverage was about 6% rate on line plus expenses.3 According to Niedzielski's (unspecified) sources the comparable reinsurance coverage is available for about 7% rate on line.
 The difference, however, may or may not be completely offset by the expenses related to establishing Residential Re and the fees to the investment bank for issuing the bonds.
 One might argue that the higher cost of securitization is justified by lower counter-party risk.
 The rate on line refers only to the cost of the reinsurance.
 The reports did not give the sale price of the bonds, but the investment bank probably set the coupon so that they sold at face value.